 Symantec Endpoint Encryption client 11.3.0 and 11.3.0 MP1 with Removable Media Encryption (RME) enabled.

-These are some of the systems known to have observed the issue, but is not specific to model vendor:
+These are some of the systems known to have observed the issue, but it is not specific to model or vendor:

-Important Note: On HP systems, Virtualization-Based Security is enabled by default, and this is where you could run into this issue.
+Important Note: On HP systems, Virtualization-Based Security is enabled by default.

 Other systems, such as Dell, may not have Virtualization-Based Security enabled by default and would not run into this issue, but could later if you enable this feature.